actoron/jadex/docs/mkdocs/docs/BDI Tutorial/04 Using Beliefs.md

 The updated version of the translation agent ADF is outlined in the following code snippet.
 Note that the agent now has two plans named "addword" for adding a word pair to the database and "egtrans" for translating from English to German.
 The belief declaration is enclosed by a beliefs tag that denotes that an arbitrary number of belief declarations may follow.
 The ADF defines the beliefs and belief sets of an agent, optionally with default fact(s).
 The belief for storing the wordtable is named "egwords" and typed through the class attribute to `java.util.Map`.
 The tag of this element is set to <belief\> (in contrast to <beliefset\>) denoting that only one fact can be stored.
 Further it is necessary to clarify which kinds of events trigger the plans.
 Therefore, the events section is extended to include a new `request_addword` event type which also matches request messages.
 To be able to distinguish between both kinds of events they are refined to match only messages that start with a specific content string.
-The match expressions use a logical AND (&&), that has to be written a little bit awkwardly with the xml entities &amp;&amp;.
+The match expressions use a logical AND (&&), that has to be written a little bit awkwardly with the xml entities &amp;amp;&amp;amp;.

 <!-- TODO: schema locations in all doc pages? -->